Class Polychaeta (Bristle worms)

 Family Terebellidae (Polychaete worms)

-Worm length up to 30 cm
+Worm length up to 30 cm.

-On exposed and sheltered beaches where it feeds on organic food particles beneath the water via its tentacles which protrude from the top of its protective tube.
+It may be found solitary or in great masses, and as many as several thousand can be within one square metre.
+Seen all year round, it is found on exposed and sheltered beaches where it feeds on organic food particles beneath the water via its tentacles which protrude from the top of its protective tube.
+Common and widespread.